 This is a class in our monthly educational webinar series for raters.
-These webinars will generally take place on the third Tuesday of each month and consist of one and a half hours of presentation and 30 minutes of question and answer on topics relevant to HERS Raters.
-The webinars will be presented by Emelie Cuppernell and Ethan MacCormick.
+These webinars will generally take place on the fourth Thursday of each month and consist of one hour of presentation and question and answer on topics relevant to HERS Raters.
+The webinars will be hosted by the PSD Provider Team.

 Cost per class:

 Energy Star 3.0 Online Training